AAT Level 2 Certificate in Bookkeeping

 Subject: Accounting & Bookkeeping

-Awarded by the Association of Accounting Technicians (AAT), the AAT Level 2 Certificate in Bookkeeping will provide a solid introduction to bookkeeping and basic accounting practices to give confidence in the workplace.
+Awarded by the Association of Accounting Technicians (AAT), the AAT Level 2 Certificate in Bookkeeping will give you a solid introduction to bookkeeping and basic accounting practices to give you confidence in the workplace.

-AAT qualifications are ideal for those new to finance or those looking to brush up on their knowledge and skills.
-A range of basic level 2 accounting practices and techniques are studied including manual double entry bookkeeping and associated documents and processes, up to Trial Balance standard; providing a great starting point for anyone wishing to start a career in the accounting industry.
+AAT qualifications are ideal if you are new to finance or looking to brush up on your knowledge and skills.
+You will learn a range of basic level 2 accounting practices and techniques including manual double entry bookkeeping and associated documents and processes, up to Trial Balance standard, providing a great starting point for anyone wishing to start a career in the accounting industry.

-For this programme it is necessary for the student to register as a student member with the AAT.
-This can be online at www.aat.org.uk.
-AAT membership will give access to extensive e-learning resources, forums, networking opportunities and practice assessments that will be beneficial for the attendee throughout the course.
+As a student on this programme you will need to register as a student member with the AAT.
+You can register online at www.aat.org.uk.
+Your AAT membership will give you access to extensive e-learning resources, forums, networking opportunities and practice assessments.

 Whilst there are no formal academic entry requirements to undertake the AAT Level 2 Certificate in Bookkeeping, competency in basic maths and English is necessary.